awakenweb/Iridium-components-router/README.md

 Routing module for the Iridium Framework.
 Requires Iridium Components HTTP Stack to work.

-This component allows you to define routes for your applicaiton, mapping requests to specific handlers, as long as they are valid PHP callbacks.
+This component allows you to define routes for your applicaiton, mapping requests to specific handlers, as long as they are valid PHP callbacks or an array containing a classname and a method name.
 You can define routes using regular expressions or some predifined patterns for variable parameters such as id, blog post slugs or anything else you want.

 This module will **not** execute the matching callback, it will just compare the request string to its list of routes and return an associative array containing: